 FAQ (Questions and Answers)

 You can store this dish in the fridge for 3 or 4 days in an airtight container.
-I haven’t tried, but I don’t think it can be frozen, especially the sprouts would lose their freshness.
+I haven’t tried, but I don’t think it can be frozen, especially as the sprouts would lose their fragrance.
 However, you can prepare the quinoa in advance and freeze it in pre-portioned bags.
-Once defrosted, it will be like freshly made.
+Once thawed, it will be like freshly prepared.

 What is quinoa?

-Quinoa is considered a grain but it is actually the seeds of a plant and is now very popular on our tables.
-It is cooked like pasta, eaten hot or cold, and I like it a lot because it has a nutty aftertaste.
-Plus, it has many beneficial properties for our bodies!
+Quinoa is considered a grain but it is actually the seeds of a plant and is now very common on our tables, it cooks like pasta, can be eaten hot or cold, and I like it a lot because it has a nutty aftertaste.
+And then it has many beneficial properties for our body!

 What can I use instead of quinoa?

-You can use any grain, but if you are gluten intolerant, I suggest making it with millet or sorghum.
+You can use any grain, but if you are gluten intolerant, then I suggest using millet or sorghum.

-If I want to use dried chickpeas, what should I do?
+If I want to use dried chickpeas, how do I do it?

 For this dish, I prefer canned chickpeas because they remain firmer, but if you want to cook them yourself, you need to soak about 100 g of chickpeas overnight, about 12 hours, and then boil them in unsalted water for about 2 hours.
 If they do not soften, you can add a pinch of baking soda and cook for another half hour.
-Use the needed amount and freeze the rest.
+Take the quantity you need and freeze the rest.

 How can I replace the pomegranate?

-When pomegranate is not in season or expensive, I add other fruits: a sweet apple cut into small pieces or blueberries.
+When pomegranate is out of season or expensive, I use other fruits: a sweet apple cut into small pieces or blueberries.